Caldwell, East Renfrewshire: Hall of Caldwell

-This property (Map ref: NS 4141 5504) lies 1.5 miles west of Uplawmoor in East Renfrewshire, sitting on the B775 Gleniffer Road.
+This property (Map ref: NS 4141 5504) lies 1+1/2 mi west of Uplawmoor in East Renfrewshire, sitting on the B775 Gleniffer Road.
 It was also known as Little Caldwell or Wester Caldwell and lies in the hamlet or farm town of Hall, next to Hall Farm.
 In the 17th century it returned a Member to the Scottish Parliament, the 'Guidman of that Ilk,' the title referring to a person who held land from a Laird.
 The Laird sent the tenant of the Hall of Caldwell to Parliament in his place and paid his expenses of £13 6s 8d.
 Timothy Pont's map shows a tower house at this location in 1596.
 The tower house became a hall house during the time that it was held by the Caldwells of that Ilk.
 The hall on the first floor of the dwelling is now divided into two rooms.

 In 1909 Colonel Mure extended the hall by adding a commodious 'modern' addition.
 In 1927 the architects Allan Stevenson, Mair & Cassells, were responsible for further addition, alterations and a new garden wall.
 A category 'B' Listed Building, the date 1684 is to be found on an archway at the walled garden.

 Previous to the Covenanting times the open green in front of the old Hall of Caldwell was a favourite place for dance gatherings on summer Sunday evenings, with people coming from Neilston, Lochwinnoch, and Beith.

 In the 1870s a Robert Montgomerie, who had occupied the farm of Bruchag on Bute left for Hall of Caldwell and later moved to Lessnessock.
 John Cuninghame Montgomerie of Dalmore House was a relative.

 Micro history

 A local tradition was that an underground passage or Ley tunnel ran from Caldwell House to the old Lugton Inn (now demolished), however a search by owners in the cellars did not reveal any signs of a hidden passage.

 Like many of the other Cunninghame lairds, the Mures had a townhouse in Irvine.

 Mr. Mure of Caldwell attended the Eglinton Tournament of 1839.

 A station called Caldwell existed near Uplawmoor.
 It opened in 1871 and was renamed to Uplawmoor upon the closure of the station with the same name on the Lanarkshire and Ayrshire Railway in 1962.
-In 1966 Caldwell was renamed 'Tannochbrae' and dressed with period detail for one day on 11 October to allow the filming of an episode of Dr Finlay's Casebook.
+In 1966 Caldwell was renamed 'Tannochbrae' and dressed with period detail for one day on 11 October to allow the filming of an episode of Dr. Finlay's Casebook.
 'J36' 0-6-0 No. 65345 was provided for the filming, together with two Caledonian coaches.

 The Lochlibo Road runs through the strath and this was the old turnpike, completed from Glasgow by Lugton, to Kilmarnock, Irvine and Ayr in 1820 at the cost of £18,000.

 The ten acre Halket Loch once lay near the toll road from Duniflat between the various Halket Farms, Lochridgehills, and Craighead Law.

 The hamlet of Shillford lies on the Lochlibo Road near Uplawmoor.
 This settlement grew up around the old toll on the Irvine to Glasgow turnpike.